xiao-mantou/GamingTweaks/Hardware (general)/Gaming Hardware Buyer's Guide.md

 # PSU

-A normal Gamer PC does not need more than ~500-600W - I explicitly mention it because most beginners think more is "better", it's not.
-Of course it depends if you use water cooling, lots of external devices etc. (_overall spoken PSU "reserves"_) and if you want or not want, in the future, upgrade your rig or not (GPU/CPU might need more "power" etc).
-Stay away from "ultra" cheap PSU!
+A typically "Gamer PC" does not need more than ~500-600W - I explicitly mention it because most _beginners_ think "more is better", it's not (!).
+Of course it depends if you use water cooling, lots of external devices etc. (_overall spoken PSU "reserves"_) and if you want or not want - in the future - upgrade your rig or not (multi-GPU/CPU need more "power" etc_).
+However there is one important "universal rule": Stay away from "ultra" cheap PSUs!

 ### When do I need really need more Watt?
 * Mining (multiple GPUs/CPUs)
 * Server/farm
 * Enthusiast with a lot of external "gimmicks"